 - The scent is very important for cats.
 Let each of them smell the other indirectly, by rubbing a towel on one and letting the other smell it.
 They will soon accept the scent as a normal part of the house.

 - Once or twice, switch roles.
-Put New Cat in the normal living quarters, and let your resident cat sniff out the new cat's Safe Room.
+Put the new cat in the normal living quarters, and let your resident cat sniff out the new cat's safe room.